One of the great things about Ashbourne is the excellent and enduring relationships between staff and students.

 Mike Kirby founded Ashbourne College in 1981 and has since presided over its continuing academic development and growth in reputation.

 Mike studied Aerospace Engineering at the University of Toronto and Statistics in London.
-He is a key figure in the promotion of independent education in the UK through bodies such as the Council for Independent Education (CIE).
+He is a key figure in the promotion of independent education in the UK through bodies such as the Council for Independent for Further Education (CIFE).
 He is a former main member for the Admissions Panel for Medicine at UCL.

 Lee has been instrumental in building a strong and dynamic team of staff and is responsible for supporting and facilitating staff development and overall operational management of the college.
 He is also Ashbourne’s SENDCO and Deputy Safeguarding Lead.